edgepointlearning/edgepointlearning.com/src/collections/blog/2023-04-19-cyber-security-training.md

 We have a dedicated team who are up-to-date on the latest cybersecurity developments and training methods.
 From strategy to roll-out, we’re here to help.

 [{% picture "blog/2023/2023-03-08-healthcare-customer-service-training03.jpg", "Let’s create something exceptional.
 Talk to our team today.", "rounded-xl" %}](/form/demo/#contact)

-**M. CRAIG COCCIOLA**
-*Director of IT and FSO at ABL Cyber Academy*

-Michael Craig Cocciola has been the Director of IT and FSO at (ABL) Advanced Business Learning for the past 12 of his 34 years in IT and Network Management.
-One year ago, Craig and his Cyber Team designed, developed, and launched a live Cyber Skills Lab for hands-on student development of both offensive and defensive cyber tactics.

-The ABL Cyber Lab is so effective it was discovered and vetted by US NAVY SPAWAR for inclusion in their Cyber and IT education and training catalog.
-The ABL Cyber Lab course is the only Cyber Range now offered in this 200+ course catalog for SPAWAR Cyber and IT Security personnel skills development.

-Craig manages the ABL Cyber Lab team in developing new and effective training for both in-lab and remote VPN lab users, and is helping to fill the shortage of thousands of unfilled cyber job openings in Arizona.
-The ABL Cyber Lab is a training facility within the ABL Cyber Academy, offering top industry Certification courses in IT and Security assessment through ethical hacking.